gyohng/NewJucePluginTemplate/README.md

 # AAX Compilation

-AAX SDK is not openly available without signing an agreement with Avid.
-Please check the README file in the `JUCE/sdks` directory for more information.
+Starting with JUCE8, AAX SDK is shipped with JUCE.
+However, you won't be able to use it without a signed agreement with Avid and installed PACE Tools.
+Please check JUCE documentation for more information.

-If the AAX SDK is available and PACE Tools are installed, this template should be able (after some slight configuration) to produce signed ProTools AAX plugin binaries.

-I recommend that for private projects, you remove `.gitignore` from the `sdks` directory and commit all downloaded SDK files directly to your repository.

 *Have fun,
  George Yohng*